FAQs

 What should I do before a match starts?

-- Their Switch friend code (optional)
+- Their Nintendo Switch friend code (optional)

 A member on my team doesn't have a Discord account?
 What do I do about them?

-A Discord account is needed for
+A Discord account is required for

-What does the create team command do?
+command do?
 Who can join a team?

 - team_name: the name of your team, pick something simple and easy for this (like